 Protecting Garden and Landscape Plants During Cold Weather

 Vegetable gardens are at greater risk than landscape plants.
 Temperatures in the teens will likely damage vegetable crops – even relatively hardy crops like cabbage, kale and collards could be damaged.
 More tender cool season crops such as lettuce, beets, Chinese cabbage, and chard could be killed if unprotected.
-Moderate winds will compound damage to unprotected crops by increasing dessication of plant leaves.
+Moderate winds will compound damage to unprotected crops by increasing desiccation of plant leaves.

 Here are some tips for helping your cold sensitive landscape plants and cool season vegetables survive winter cold snaps:

 - If soils are dry, water the garden or landscape well at least a day before extreme cold sets in.
 Moist soil holds heat longer and is more insulating than dry soil.
 Due to recent rains, soil moisture levels should be good during this cold blast.
 Do not over water in winter – wet soils increase root and crown rot diseases.